-Phase 1 Phase 2 Phase 3 Phase 4 Covid-19 Flattening, but the overall case number is moderate Declining sharply, with cases contained quickly Diminished with absolute rates of cases low Cases are consistently low Mitigation Covid-19 testing available to all essential workers Social Distancing Daily cleaning Negative Covid-19 test required for all in-person staff with daily check-in procedures for staff Social Distancing Negative Covid-19 test required for all in-person employees and daily check-in procedures for all students, staff and visitors Social Distancing Negative Covid-19 test required for all employees and daily check-in procedures for all students, staff and visitors Social Distancing Daily Gearling Daily cleaning Daily cleaning Daily cleaning Students Distance learning Distance learning Summer enrichment and course recovery Face-to-face and online options for students, families and staff Staff Telecommuting except for essential workers Central office and school buildings open.
+Phase 1 Phase 2 Phase 3 Phase 4 Covid-19 Flattening, but the overall case number is moderate Declining sharply, with cases contained quickly Diminished with absolute rates of cases low Cases are consistently low Mitigation Covid-19 testing available to all essential workers Social Distancing Daily cleaning Negative Covid-19 test required for all in-person staff with daily check-in procedures for staff Social Distancing Daily cleaning Negative Covid-19 test required for all in-person employees and daily check-in procedures for all students, staff and visitors Social Distancing Daily cleaning Negative Covid-19 test required for all employees and daily check-in procedures for all students, staff and visitors Social Distancing Students Distance learning Distance learning Summer enrichment and course recovery Face-to-face and online options for students, families and staff Staff Telecommuting except for essential workers Central office and school buildings open.
 Administration and clerical staff return.
 Telecommuting an option to maintain social distancing in specific situations.
 Summer school staff return and support small summer class sizes All staff returning to work and adhering to safety protocols Timeline May June 22 - July 6 th July 13 th - August 6 th August 17 th - September

 Our approach to learning for the 2020-2021 school year began by relying on two primary modes of instruction: fully online or face-to-face instruction.
 This dual approach ensured that we could build upon student engagement and achievement from the spring and summer learning that occurred during COVID-19 closures and provide options to both families and employees.
 Face-to-face instruction was conducted with strict safety protocols in place and despite being the largest school district in the state of Michigan, DPSCD only saw 6 examples of outbreaks in school buildings (outbreaks defined as transmission between two individuals who are not members of the same household).
 These mainly occurred in November when positive infection rates throughout the state and city were rapidly increasing.
+Since restarting in person learning in March, outbreaks have primarily been associated with athletic teams or correlated with the high positive infection rates throughout the state.